LuvDaSun/JsonSchema42/packages/ts/jns42-optimizer/README.md

 This, however can lead to a lot of items in the arena, we want to optimize this at some point.

-Also this method will result is a `oneOf` with many elements.
+Also this method will result is a `oneOf` with many `anyOf` elements.
 This may be correct but this is no how the `anyOf` is used most of the time.

 A better solution would be to first group the elements by type, that will be a `oneOf` type.
 This is so because a value can never be two types at the same time.